 Green is a dog friendly restaurant with an outdoor patio in the front of the building.
 There is a small parking area near the building.
 We often park across the riverwalk in the back, but we used the parking lot next to Green this time.
-Even though we were in the month of September, the temperature was around 90 degrees.
-Luckily the patio was well shaded.
+Even though we are in the month of September, the temperature is around 90 degrees.
+Luckily the patio is well-shaded.
 I took Abbey to one of the available picnic tables while my wife made someone inside aware of our arrival.

 There were several groups of people dining outside, but I only noticed one server.
-I also noticed a dog friendly sign on the patio, but Abbey was the only dog present.
+I also noticed a dog friendly sign on the patio, but Abbey was the only dog present at this vegetarian restaurant.
 As I looked down at the ground I saw berries all over the patio.
-Looking up I could see that they were falling from the trees.
+Looking up, I could see that they were falling from the trees.
 Doesn’t anyone sweep this patio?
 Abbey kept trying to put the berries in her mouth and I had to tell her to drop them.
 A dog friendly restaurant should have a clean patio.

 My wife sat down after someone told her we would be waited on shortly.
 However, it was more than ten minutes before we even received water.
 In fact, I don’t believe the person who served us water was even a waiter because he also said someone would be right with us.
 We would have moved on if a server hadn’t come by within a few minutes.
 Someone else did come over, but later on I would be wishing she hadn’t.

 The food didn’t appear bad on the menu.
-Surprisingly, several plates were designed to look like something us meat eaters generally eat (such as burgers or chicken fried steak).
+Surprisingly, several plates at this vegetarian restaurant are designed to look like something us meat eaters ordinarily consume (such as burgers or chicken fried steak).
 I’m no vegetarian, but if I was I wouldn’t want my food dressed up like meat.
 I settled on what they called the, “Big Nasty Burger”.
 Apparently it contains some type of chickpea and veggie patty, avocado, cheddar cheese, veggies, lettuce, chipotle sauce, fake bacon, and a bun.

-While ordering I inquired about the fake bacon.
+While ordering, I inquired about the fake bacon.
 Our waitress told us it was just tofu.
 I decided to try it.
+What could go wrong?
 I asked for the sauce to be left off the burger, but accepted all the other ingredients.
 When the burger came out it contained sauce, but did not contain cheese.
 Whatever.
 I didn’t want to wait for a new order, or make a big deal about it.
 I decided to eat it as it was.
 This was a mistake.

 I bit into the Big Nasty Burger, and found it to be quite flavorless.
 There definitely wasn’t much “good” flavor.
 I tasted chickpeas mostly, but also the sauce and bread as well.
 The patty was not burger-like at all.
 It was somewhat crispy on the outside, and mushy on the inside.
 How do they make this thing?
+We’ve eaten at very few vegetarian restaurants, but they don’t serve anything like this.
 I also had a side of mashed potatoes, which had a better flavor.

-A new server came by after we had finished to see how everything was.
+A new server came by after we had finished, to see how we were doing.
 He asked if the food tasted great, but answered his own question before we could produce a word.
 We received the check which amounted to about $30.
 The total seemed a bit pricey for what we received, but we were at the Pearl, not a fast-food restaurant.
 We exited the patio, but I had not yet experienced the worst part of the meal.